Shoes01/7DRL-2019/ROAD_MAP.md

 A sword slash may do 0.9xATK to the targeted tiles.
 A fireball may do 1.1xMAG.
 A staff may do 0.4xATK + 0.6xMAG

+MainHand skills are offensive
+OffHand skills are active defensive
+Head skills are ...
+    debuff skills? (intimidation, confuse)
+    perception skills? (see through walls, detect all monsters on map)? useless, choose a different slot? (amulet, left ring finger, ) RingFinger skills are indirect offensive
+Torso skills are passive defensive
+Feet skills are movement

+Items are static.
+They grant the same skills all the time.
+A sword has a lunge attack, an axe a cleave attack.
+A great sword has a different skill.
+The Sword of Greatness has another skill.
+Is this too much content to make?

 ### ITEMS++
 Start desinging soul numbers and stuff here.